CragAddict/Faust-und-die-Busen/README.md

 Just need to install bs4 either via pip or something else

 außerdem Tschuldigung wegen dem Denglisch, es war ein Uhr nachts

+the second version of the code is the same jsut with comments